Package Torello.Java

 targetDirectory - Where the files shall be moved.
 This must be a valid directory as well, or else a FileNotFoundException shall throw.
 This method will not create this directory if it does not exist.
 See method java.io.File.mkdirs() for information on how to create files on the file-system.

-NOTE: It is expected that the last character in this String contain a directory-separator character (on UNIX, this is the forward-slash ('/') and in MS-DOS, Windows this is the back-slash ('\').
+Note: It is expected that the last character in this String contain a directory-separator character (on UNIX, this is the forward-slash ('/') and in MS-DOS, Windows this is the back-slash ('').
 If this character is not present, if this String does not 'end-with' a java.io.File.separator then one will be appended to the end of this String.

-dirFilter - If the programmer using this method would like to skip entire branches of the source directory tree, then implement a java predicate that identifies which sub-directories (read: 'branches') of the source directory-tree should be skipped.
+fileFilter - If the programmer using this method would like to skip entire branches of the source directory tree, then implement a java predicate that identifies which sub-directories (read: 'branches') of the source directory-tree should be skipped.
 This parameter (a java.util.function.Predicate<FileNode>) shall receive file-system directories (not files!) as input to its public boolean test() method, and if this method returns FALSE, the branch that was passed to the Predicate shall be skipped entirely by this move-routine.

 Returns: